jvverde/bKit.client/README.md

   ./server.sh
 ```

-To change to a new server use the same command with option -s
+To change to a new server use the same command with *-s option*

 ```
   ./server.sh -s newserver